netscaler/netscaler-k8s-ingress-controller/docs/metrics/promotheus-grafana.md

 **Citrix ADC CPX Ingress device**:

-To monitor a Citrix ADC CPX ingress device, the Citrix ADC metrics exporter is added as a sidecar to the Citrix ADC CPX.The following is a sample YAML file of a Citrix ADC CPX ingress device with the exporter as a side car:
+To monitor a Citrix ADC CPX ingress device, the Citrix ADC metrics exporter is added as a sidecar to the Citrix ADC CPX.
+The following is a sample YAML file of a Citrix ADC CPX ingress device with the exporter as a side car:

 ```YAML
 ---